ShyftXero/sshcat/README.md

 # SSHcat

-SSHcat is a custom SSH server written in Python that accepts client connections and executes a specified command.
-This server is designed to handle interactive programs and provides a seamless interaction over the SSH protocol.
+SSHcat is a custom SSH server in Python that accepts client connections and executes a specified command.
+This server is designed to handle interactive programs and provides seamless interaction over the SSH protocol.

+It is meant to be used to protect CTF challenges on shared infrastructure somewhat.

 ## Features